Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

 If you’ve rented a car (the Captain highly recommends this option, if, unlike him, you’re without sea legs), you’ll be able to discover freely all of these extraordinary sites.

-- Mid-range options: Gambello Luxury Rooms / Filoxenion Luxury Rooms & Lofts / Anthemion Suites & Villas (located outside of Nafplio, but includes a swimming pool)
+- For mid-range budgets: Gambello Luxury Rooms, Filoxenion Luxury Rooms & Lofts, Anthemion Suites (outside of Nafplio, but with a pool).

-- Luxurious option: 3 Sixty Hotel & Suites
+- For a more upscale option: 3 Sixty Hotel & Suites.

 Leave a reply